Publicspac3/MainMenuFOVChanger/README.md

 THE "NORMAL FOV" IS BASED ON MY SCREEN WHICH IS 1080P IN FULLSCREEN

-How to download and use this: [YOUTUBE LINK HERE]
+How to download and use this: https://youtu.be/2y10w-oEaQ8

+You also might need to load the plugin, to do this, press f2 -> plugins -> plugin manager (beta) -> open plugin manager -> click the box next to "MainMenuFOVChanger"

 All this really does is add a button and a slider; it's cosmetic and mainly for fun. (it's pretty useless)